omiossec/crowdstrike_Azure_VM_recovery_script/README.md

-# crowndstrike_Azure_VM_recovery_script
+# crowdstrike Azure VM_recovery script

-PowerShell script to recover from Crowndstrike BSOF loop
+This repository contains PowerShell script to recover from Crowdstrike BSOF loop by deleting the faulty driver (C-00000291*.sys).
+It can be use with Azure automation